 But you might not be ready to replace your computer.

 In that case, you can improve power consumption by upgrading selected computer parts.
 Here are some things to remember if you are replacing parts:

 It’s natural to go for the highest-performing components.
 But higher performing specs also mean higher power requirements.
 Check the software you are planning to use.
 Match your software and hardware specs to get the best value.

 The 10X faster CPU will not run your existing software 10X faster but can end up costing 2X more energy.

 Manufacturers often make alternative versions of their components, with varying power requirements.
 Look for “low-power” components when you are purchasing your replacement parts.

-Remember that just because a computer is new, it won’t necessarily be more energy efficient than what you currently have.
+Remember just because you upgrade to a new trading computer, it won’t necessarily be more energy efficient than what you currently have.
 Due to more complex hardware and software, it might even use more power.

 If you’re shopping for a new computer, be careful not to overbuy.
-Our buyer’s guide (link below) can help you figure out what’s right for your needs as a trader.
+Our trading computer buyer’s guide can help you figure out what’s right for your needs as a trader.